 Credit risk.
 The borrower may be unable or unwilling to pay back the loan.

 These two factors determine the initial interest level on a bond.
-But when one or both change after the bond is issued (interest rates go up or down, or the lender’s stability changes), since the interest rate is set, the value of the bond itself changes.
-If you lend money today and realize tomorrow that you could have gotten a better deal elsewhere, the value of the original deal drops.
+But when one or both change after the bond is issued (interest rates go up or down, or the lender's stability changes), since the interest rate is set, the value of the bond itself changes.
+If you lend money today and realise tomorrow that you could have gotten a better deal elsewhere, the value of the original deal drops.

-How risky are bonds
+How risky bonds are

 On the spectrum of risk and return, bonds tend to sit between cash (the short-term interest rate set by central banks) and stocks.
+Here's how different assets compare across economic conditions:

 Asset | Approximate expected returns | Economic conditions it tends to do well in | Economic conditions it does not tend to do well in |

-Cash | 2% - 3% | High interest rates | Low interest rates |
+| Cash | 2% - 3% | High interest rates | Low interest rates |

-Bonds | 2% - 4% above cash | Low growth, low interest rates, recession | High growth, high interest rates, high inflation |
+| Bonds | 2% - 4% above cash | Low growth, low interest rates, recession | High growth, high interest rates, high inflation |

-Stocks | 6% - 10% above cash | High growth, low interest rates, economic boom | Low growth, high interest rates, recession |
+| Stocks | 6% - 10% above cash | High growth, low interest rates, economic boom | Low growth, high interest rates, recession |

-Private credit | 4% - 8% above cash | High growth, high interest rates, economic boom | Low growth, low interest rates, recession |
+| Private credit | 4% - 8% above cash | High growth, high interest rates, economic boom | Low growth, low interest rates, recession |

 Types of bonds